hemidactylus/stragollum/ARCHITECTURE.md

 - If token is provided, it translates into a "Token: <token>" header to POST requests (no headers oterwise)
 - The Database creates an instance of the APICommander and keeps it ready to use each time it needs to perform a request.

+The Database has a method, `ListCollectionNames`, that sends a request with a certain JSON payload and returns the response to its caller.
+To do so, the APICommander is used internally.
+- Payload (sent to the commander URL): `{"findCollections": {}}`
+- Response shape: `{"status": {"collections": xxx}}`, where xxx is a list of strings, the return value of the method

 ## Action plan

 (Done items are marked with [X] in the following)